 “When companies crush up zinc, it’s microscopic so it can be absorbed by your skin, but it can also be digested by coral,” Rapanotti says.
 “Even some of the natural and mineral sunscreens, if [the bottle] doesn’t say non-nano particles, they’re better, but still can be harmful.”

-As a parent, look for sunscreen that has non-nano particles, and contains natural ingredients, like zinc oxide or titanium dioxide, as the main sunscreen ingredients.
+Look for a sunscreen that has non-nano particles, and contains natural ingredients, like zinc oxide or titanium dioxide, as the main sunscreen ingredients.

 Igor Bekker, founder of MADE OF, has a reef-safe sunscreen that contains non-nano zinc oxide and only plant-based ingredients, like argan oil and coconut oil.
 “We are firm believers product we apply to our skin should be healthy for us, but they should also not create detrimental effects on our environment,” Bekker says.